Jeiwan/uniswapv3-book/src/milestone_2/generalize-minting.md

 }
 ```

-It now returns `flipped` flag, which is set to true when liquidity is added to an empty tick or when entire liquidity is removed from a tick.
+It now returns a `flipped` flag, which is set to true when liquidity is added to an empty tick or when entire liquidity is removed from a tick.

-Then, in `mint` function, we update the bitmap index:
+Then, in the `mint` function, we update the bitmap index:
 ```solidity
 // src/UniswapV3Pool.sol
 ...